hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Event/ws.md

 This is a websocket api, it supports to watch `start` and `stop` event of container(s).

-The entrypoint of the websocket api is  `wss://￥{REGION}.hyper.sh:443/events/ws`.
+The entrypoint of the websocket api is  `wss://${REGION}.hyper.sh:443/events/ws`.
 In addition, it's same as other apis.

 As a reference, here is an [example websocket client](https://github.com/hyperhq/websocket-client/blob/master/go/wsclient.go) (written by golang)

+The websocket connection will be closed from the server side if:

+- Server restart for maintaining
+- Connection opened for a long time (exceed 24 hours by default)
+- Error occured.

+So the client should handle the close and reconnect if needed.

 `GET /events/ws`